Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

              callbacks = [best_model]
            )
 ```
-As for the previous models, once the model is trained, we can print its f1-score to assess its performance.
+As for the previous models, once the model is trained, we can print its f1-score to assess its performance:

 ```python
 y_train_pred = Bert_clf.predict(X_train['text'])